If your dog is scared of nail clipping there’s a way to desensitize him. It can be done quite easily but you must be patient.

 When you master the previous steps you can start cutting the nails.
 It’s best to start as slowly as possible and cut only one nail per training session and reward your dog heavily when you do.

 You can add more steps between the ones I presented here.
-It’s always better to make a slow progress towards your goal than to fix the problems occured by rushing too fast.
+It’s always better to make a slow progress towards your goal than to fix the problems occurred by rushing too fast.

 You can use this type of training to desensitize your dog to almost everything.
 If your dog barks at the doorbell you can always change the doorbell to a new one that has different ringing tune and start from there.